For Property ManagersApartment Complexes · HOAs · Multi-Family Buildings

 Regulatory Preparedness

-Utah already requires landlords to allow plug-in solar.
-California, New York, Colorado, and Virginia are advancing similar laws.
-Proactively creating a plug-in solar policy positions you ahead of likely mandates and avoids reactive scrambling.
+Five states have enacted laws requiring landlords to allow plug-in solar: Utah, Maine, Virginia, Colorado, and Maryland.
+Connecticut, New Hampshire, and Vermont are awaiting governors' signatures.
+New York, California, and others are advancing similar bills.
+Proactively creating a plug-in solar policy positions you ahead of likely mandates.

 Sustainability & ESG Goals

 Tenant-owned plug-in solar contributes to building-level sustainability metrics at zero cost to the property.
 It supports LEED, ENERGY STAR, and Green Globes certifications.
-Some municipalities offer property tax incentives for facilitating renewable energy.
+Some municipalities offer property tax incentives.

 Building a Plug-In Solar Policy